liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-indian.md

 - " The bearded Indian frowned over intricate calculations on the back of an envelope — a horoscope, the cost of living?
 When Wilson looked down into the street again the officers had fought their way free, and the schoolboys had swarmed again round a single able-seaman; they led him triumphantly away towards the brothel near the police station, as though to the nursery —— the heart of the matter

 - " The Indian rose from his table and approached with deference —— the heart of the matter

+-  Just West Indians, and they rule the coast —— the heart of the matter

+-  "West Indians, Africans, real Indians, Syrians, Englishmen, Scotsmen in the Office of Works —— the heart of the matter